Comparisons12 min read

 Who Should Choose Robinhood?

-• New investors who want to start with $1 and figure things out without being overwhelmed by 47 account options
+• New investors who want to start with $1 and learn without being hit with 47 account options

 • Options traders who execute high volumes and care about that $0/contract price point

-• Crypto investors who want stocks and crypto under one roof without juggling multiple apps
+• Crypto investors who want stocks and crypto in one app without juggling multiple services

-• Younger investors who live on their phones and don't need complex account structures yet
+• Younger investors who live on mobile and don't need complex account structures yet

 Who Should Choose Fidelity?

-• Retirement savers who need IRA, SEP IRA, or 401(k) infrastructure that actually holds up as your contributions grow
+• Retirement savers who need IRA, SEP IRA, or 401(k) infrastructure that scales with your contributions

-• Long-term buy-and-hold investors who want access to Fidelity ZERO funds and genuinely low-cost index investing
+• Long-term buy-and-hold investors who want access to Fidelity ZERO funds and low-cost index investing

-• Anyone who needs real research — like, actually reads earnings reports and analyst notes before buying
+• Anyone who needs real research — like, people who actually read earnings reports and analyst notes before buying

 • Small business owners who need business retirement account options like SEP or SIMPLE IRAs